Adaptive and Robust Multi-Task Learning: Theoretical analysis

 When $\varepsilon > 0$, there can be tasks that are arbitrarily different from the others.
-We can prove that clustered ARMUL with cardinality constraints \eqref{eqn-armul-clustered} manages to utilize the task relatedness in a robust way.
-See the proof in \Cref{sec-thm-clustered-robust-proof}.
+We can prove that clustered ARMUL with cardinality constraints manages to utilize the task relatedness in a robust way.
+See Appendix E.3 for formal results including a minimax lower bound.